-The growing health consiousness among African consumers is driving the demand for organic foods in order to avoid adverse health effects caused by chemical substances present in inorganic foods.
-In response to the growing need of organic and safe food, the growers are following safe farming practices which have minimal environmental impacts and looking for biologically extracted plant growth promoters in place of synthetic products.
-Notably, the current statistics on organic acreage in the Middle East and Africa region, was recorded at 1.79 million hectares in 2016, which has significantly risen to 1.98 million hectares in 2018.
-Thus, the notable increase in the organic acreages in the region, clearly indicates the increasing importance of organic farming practices, such as usage of biopesticides in the region.
+The growing health consciousness among African consumers is driving the demand for organic foods, in order to avoid adverse health effects caused by chemical substances present in inorganic foods.
+In response to the growing need of organic and safe food, the growers are following safe farming practices that have minimal environmental impacts and looking for biologically extracted plant growth promoters in place of synthetic products.
+Notably, the current statistics on organic acreage in Middle-East and Africa were recorded at 1.79 million hectares in 2016, which has significantly risen to 1.98 million hectare in 2018.
+Thus, the notable increase in the organic acreages in the region clearly indicates the increasing importance of organic farming practices, such as the usage of biopesticides in the region.
 The rise in the pest incidences has made biopesticides to serve as a viable alternative to chemical pesticides in sustainable pest management programs.
-Baculoviruses such as nucleopolyhedrovirus (NPV) and granulovirus (GV) have been exploited as successful biological pesticides in the region.
+Baculoviruses, such as nucleopolyhedrovirus (NPV) and granulovirus (GV), are the successful biological pesticides in the region.

 To understand key trends, Download Sample Report

-There is an increasing in use of herbicides as there is shortage of workers for hand weeding crop fields as thousands of africans moving to urban from rural areas.
-Hence adoption of Herbicides has become a viable option as Labour use for weed control is reduced by 54% to 96% when growers switch from hoe weeding to chemical pesticides.
-The applications of Herbicides in major crops can reduce the yield loss, thereby increasing the crop productivity.
-For instance, Cassava one of the major staple crop grown in the region, Storage root yield reductions caused by uncontrolled weed interference in cassava ranges between 40% and total loss.
-Various research activities have proved that Herbicides application of weed control is the effective method of controlling yields in Cassava , therby producing high yields.
-WIth rise in awareness among the African farming community about the benefits of using crop portection chemicals such as herbicides will the creaate the demand for these products, thereby driving its market growth.
+There is an increase in the use of herbicides as there is a shortage of workers for hand weeding crop fields as thousands of Africans moving to urban from rural areas.
+Hence, the adoption of Herbicides has become a viable option as Labour use for weed control is reduced by 54% to 96% when growers switch from hoe weeding to chemical pesticides.
+The applications of herbicides in major crops can reduce yield loss, thereby increasing crop productivity.
+For instance, Cassava one of the major staple crops grown in the region, Storage root yield reductions caused by uncontrolled weed interference in cassava ranges between 40% and total loss.
+Various research activities have proved that Herbicide's application as a weed control is the effective method of controlling yields in Cassava.
+With the increase in awareness among the African farming community about the benefits of using crop protection, chemicals, such as herbicides, are expected to augment the demand for these products, driving the growth of the market.

 To understand geography trends, Download Sample Report.

 The Africa crop protection market is fragmented with the presence of many international and local players.
-Adama Agricultural Solutions, Sumitomo Chemicals, UPL Limited and Bayer AgroScience AG are some of the major players who are operating in this market.
-These players are adopting product innovation as their major adopted strategy to strengthen their position in the market.
+Adama Agricultural Solutions, Sumitomo Chemicals, UPL Limited, and Bayer AgroScience AG are some of the major players operating in this market.
+These players are adopting product innovation as the major strategy to strengthen the position in the market.

 1.2 Scope of the Study